Valtgun/CarND-Vehicle-Detection/README.md

 ## Improvements to the classifier
 After implementing first version of the classifier, it has been updated with following items:</br>
-There were too few positive detections, overlap was increased from TODO to TODO percentage.</br>
+There were too few positive detections, overlap was increased from 50% to 75% percentage in vertical direction.</br>
 Performance was very slow, whole image HOG processing was implemented, but as HOG is not scale invariant it required multiple calculations for different sliding windows, that did not provide significant performance gains.</br>
 Mainly due to the 2nd item, it was decided to implement heatmaps using this sub-optimal parameters and performance and afterwards change this to different classifier (Neural networks).</br>
 Benefit of using sub-optimal detection parameters is that better tuning can be done for heatmap processing, because if there are only few false positives or non-detected frames, then it is not enough data to clean-up with heatmaps.</br>